Roads and Transportation

 Move Permit (Oversize Loads)

 The City of Woodstock regulates the movement of oversize loads being transported on city streets.
-A Certificate of Insurance naming the city of Woodstock as third-party insured is required along with the application.
+A Certificate of Insurance naming the City of Woodstock as third-party insured is required along with the application.
 The fee for the permit is $50 plus a $250 deposit.

 Fees may be paid in person at the Office of the City Engineer at 944 James St., Woodstock ON N4S 0B5 (cash, cheque or debit only) or by courier.
 Please allow 5-10 business day for review and approval.